mmteles/GTMarket/HALLOWEEN_THEME.md

 ---

-**Happy Halloween! 🎃 May your SOPs be spooky and your documentation be terrifyingly thorough! 🦇**
+**Happy Halloween! 🎃 May your GTM Strategies be spooky and your strategies be terrifyingly effective! 🦇**